(Photo taken from BMO’s Instagram post)

 - An astounding 100% of onsite students successfully transitioned to the online-learning platform within one weekend

 - Math Project did not shut down for a single day

 In regards to the unique approach of their dynamic online-learning solution, Shehreen said:

 “Most online sessions involve watching a previously recorded session where the teacher is not present.
 Listening to recorded lessons is boring for students, whereas our live, interactive online sessions create a social bond.
 It has all the advantages of in-class learning while being on a remote platform to ensure student’s health and safety”.

 Future of Math Project

-Without hesitation or doubts toward the survival of Math Project, Shehreen and her team showcased innovation and resilience through their hard work and efforts, leveraging technology in providing children with an enriching math learning experience.
-In being awarded with BMO’s grant, Shehreen aspires to utilize the money in continuing Math Project’s mission in empowering children with math knowledge.
-Shehreen also pledged some grant funds to sponsor more under-privileged girls at “Because I am a Girl” foundation, the organization Math Project has been supporting for a long time.
-Delighted by the announcement of Math Project’s place in the BMO Women-Owned Business Directory, Shehreen stated:
+Without hesitation or doubts toward the survival of Math Project, Shehreen and her team showcased innovation and resilience through their hard work and efforts, leveraging technology towards providing children with an enriching math learning experience.
+Awarded with BMO’s grant, Shehreen aspires to utilize the money towards continuing Math Project’s mission in empowering children with math knowledge.
+Shehreen also pledges some grant funds to sponsor more underprivileged girls at “Because I am a Girl” foundation, an organization of which Math Project has been a long-time supporter.
+Delighted by the announcement of Math Project’s place in the BMO Women-Owned Business Directory, Shehreen states:

 “I feel absolutely thrilled and honoured in receiving this grant, as it will help us guide more young minds into becoming great problem-solvers of their generation.”